WESTERN SHEPHERD the dog Rin Tin Tin wanted to be!

-This dog is 104, lean, pounds of muscle and blood, standing 28 inches at the shoulder he has been clocked at 40 miles per hour, in a forty yard dash!
+This dog is 104 pounds of muscle, standing 28 inches at the shoulder.
+Bart has been clocked at 40 miles per hour in a forty yard dash!

 To put things in perspective, racing Greyhounds in the largest weight class of 70 pounds run an average speed of 41 miles an hour in full stride.
-Bart can reach 40 mph in forty yards, and 30 POUNDS HEAVIER!
+Bart can reach 40 mph in forty yards, and he is thirty pounds heavier.

-Obedience training school, I just bought him the book on “Obedience Training for Dogs” and told him to call me when he finished reading it.
-It took him 4 days.
+Bart’s obedience training – I just bought him the book “Obedience Training for Dogs” and told him to call me when he finished.
+He read it in 4 days.

 The German Shepherd is the most accomplished and versatile breed known today, and was the creation of Capt.
 Max Von Stephanitz, a retired German Calvary officer in the 1890’s.
 The intelligence, loyalty, and devotion he developed in this breed made them the worlds preferred police/military breed.
 But lifestyles have changed since 1890.